-This manual contains the official policies of the Duxbury School Committee; the major regulations intended to implement policy; and certain reference or "exhibit" documents that relate to policies and/or regulations.
+This page contains the official policies of the Duxbury School Committee; the major regulations intended to implement policy; and certain reference or "exhibit" documents that relate to policies and/or regulations.

 Policy development in a modern, forward-looking school system is a dynamic, ongoing process.
 New problems, issues, and needs give rise to the continuing need to develop new policies or to revise existing ones.
-This is why the committee employs the loose-leaf format for this manual.
-It is easy to keep up to date.Each person holding a copy of this manual should make a diligent effort to keep it up to date as new policies, regulations, and exhibits are distributed by the central office.
+As a result, in 2012 this page was created to be the central point with the most current policies governing the Duxbury Public Schools.

 The school department operates according to policies established by the School Committee.
 The committee then appraises the effects of its policies and makes revisions as necessary.

-In the interests of harmony, efficiency, uniformity of interpretation, coordination of effort, and in fairness to all concerned, the committee makes this manual available to all who are affected by its policies.Please Note: All copies of this manual are the property of the Duxbury School Committee.
+In the interests of harmony, efficiency, uniformity of interpretation, coordination of effort, and in fairness to all concerned, the committee makes these policies available to all who are affected.

-The manual is organized in accordance with the classification system developed by the National School Boards Association.
+The Policies are organized in accordance with the classification system developed by the National School Boards Association.
 This system provides an efficient means of coding, filing, and finding policies and other documents.
 There are 12 major classifications each assigned an alphabetical code:

 A -- FOUNDATIONS AND BASIC COMMITMENTS